Home | Browse Topics | Immigration & refugees | Refugees | The UNHCR Refugee Quota

 What is the UNHCR Refugee Quota?

 The United Nations High Commissioner for Refugees (“UNHCR”) Refugee Quota is a formal annual quota established by the New Zealand government for resettling particular refugees.
+This quota is how many refugees New Zealand is willing to take in from the UNHCR in every 12 months.
+The 12 months are measured from July of one year to June of the next year: so, the 2022-2023 quota covered from July 2022 until June 2023.

-This quota scheme is different from the scheme in the Immigration Act for refugee status claims.
-Under the quota scheme, a refugee is accepted before they arrive in New Zealand.
-Also, there’s no quota for people claiming refugee status – those claims are established on their merits with no limit on how many claims Immigration New Zealand can recognise each year.
+This quota does not include people applying for refugee and protected person status in New Zealand.
+There is no quota for people claiming refugee status in New Zealand – those claims are established on their merits with no limit on how many claims Immigration New Zealand can recognise each year.

 Who is eligible under the UNHCR Refugee Quota?